“The best way out is always through.” ― Robert Frost, American Poet

 Conflict resolution and learning how to tackle difficult conversations are important parts of leadership development.
 It’s also simply a matter of adjusting your mindset and developing awareness through agile learning.

 “Difficulties are meant to rouse, not discourage.
 The human spirit is to grow strong by conflict.”- William Ellery Channing, American Theologian

 Why Do We Avoid Difficult Conversations?

 Is an employee struggling to cope?
 Are they under-performing?
-Does a manager need to fire someone, or make them redundant?
+Does a leader need to fire someone, or make them redundant?
 Or perhaps turn down leave or a request for flexibility.
 Is there a personality clash in the team?
 Perhaps someone is hurt that they didn’t get that promotion.
-Or rallying against a new manager or their decisions.
+Or rallying against a new leader or their decisions.
 Someone could be making inappropriate comments about a colleague.
 Or they could simply need comforting because of personal problems.